 - Cardiac CT or MRI.
 These tests create images of the heart and chest.
 Cardiac CT scans use X-rays.
 Cardiac MRI uses a magnetic field and radio waves to create images of your heart.
 For both tests, you usually lie on a table that slides inside a long tubelike machine.
 Each test can be used to diagnose heart problems.
 They can help show the severity of heart damage.

 Each minute after a heart attack, more heart tissue is damaged or dies.
 Urgent treatment is needed to fix blood flow and restore oxygen levels.
 Oxygen is given immediately.
 Specific heart attack treatment depends on whether there's a partial or complete blockage of blood flow.

 Medications to treat a heart attack might include:

 - Beta blockers.
-These medications help relax your heart muscle, slow your heartbeat and decrease blood pressure, making your heart's job easier.
+These medications slow the heartbeat and decrease blood pressure.
 Beta blockers can limit the amount of heart muscle damage and prevent future heart attacks.
 They are given to most people who are having a heart attack.

-- ACE inhibitors.
+- Blood pressure medicines called ACE inhibitors.
 These drugs lower blood pressure and reduce stress on the heart.